lukso-network/LIPs/LSPs/LSP-7-DigitalAsset.md

 - `operator` the address to authorize as an operator.
 - `amount` the amount of tokens operator has access to.
+- `operatorNotificationData` the data to send when notifying the operator via LSP1.

 _Requirements:_